morskyjezek/digcur/activities/exercise-command-line.md

 * Can you list the contents of the directory or folder?
 * Can you get a basic list and an advanced list (that shows permissions, file size, path, etc)?

+* What is the basic command for listing items in a folder or directory?
+Please give both Mac and Windows commands.
+* What are some basic differences between command line on Mac & Windows?
+* Use the command line to generate a list of files in a directory that is output to a file.
+List the command that you would use on your system below (and specify what system you’re using).
+* In what sorts of situations do you think that the command line interface would be useful or advantageous over the GUI?
+Give at least one example.
+* Do you feel more comfortable using the command line?
+Why or why not?

 ### Credits
 See these additional resources for more detailed information:
 * B. Lyons, [Introduction to Using the Command Line Interface]() (2014); versions for both MAC and Windows OS.